simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 ### Should I use luxury consumables such as PWO and COF?

 As with many aspects of Prosperous Universe, it depends.
-You may need to check prices and determine if they are worthwhile.
+You may need to check prices and determine if they’re worthwhile.
 Assuming basic consumables are present:

 - PWO alone provides ~87% efficiency @ 0.2 used daily/100 pioneers
 - COF alone provides ~91% efficiency @ 0.5 used daily/100 pioneers